UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ```

-The initil approach taken above to move through the directories used what we refer to as a __relative path__, where each move was made *relative to the current directory*.
+The initial approach taken above to move through the directories used what we refer to as a __relative path__, where each move was made *relative to the current directory*.
 Going up one directory will clearly depend on where we are when we execute the command.

 An alternative is to use an **absolute path**.